 1961-04-12 USSR Vostok 1

-Soviet commemorative cover with a cachet honoring Gagarin's Vostok 1 flight with a red Moscow postmark on April 12, 1961.
-Signed by Yuri Gagarin, the first man to orbit the Earth. - RRAuction
+A Soviet commemorative cover featuring a cachet honoring Gagarin's Vostok 1 flight, with a red Moscow postmark dated April 12, 1961.
+The cover is signed by Yuri Gagarin, the first man to orbit the Earth. - RRAuction

-Since the launch of Sputnik 1 by the Soviet Union in 1957, both the Soviet Union and the United States were engaged in a race for spaceflight achievement, particularly in launching the first human spaceflight.
-The Soviet Union secretly pursued the Vostok programme in competition with the United States' Project Mercury.
-Vostok launched several precursor uncrewed missions between May 1960 and March 1961, to test and develop the Vostok rocket family and space capsule.
-These missions had varied degrees of success, but the final two — Korabl-Sputnik 4 and Korabl-Sputnik 5 — were complete successes, allowing the first crewed flight.
+Since the launch of Sputnik 1 by the Soviet Union in 1957, both the Soviet Union and the United States have been engaged in a race for spaceflight achievements, particularly aimed at launching the first human into space.
+In secret, the Soviet Union advanced its Vostok program to compete with the United States' Project Mercury.
+The Vostok program conducted several precursor uncrewed missions between May 1960 and March 1961 to test and develop the Vostok rocket family and space capsule.
+These missions varied in success, but the last two—Korabl-Sputnik 4 and Korabl-Sputnik 5—were fully successful, paving the way for the first crewed flight.

 Photo: Yuri Gagarin, the first man to travel into space.

-On April 12, 1961, the world's first manned space mission, Vostok 1, was launched by the Soviet Union.
-Cosmonaut Yuri Gagarin, the pilot of Vostok 1, became the first human to reach orbital velocity around the Earth and to complete a full orbit around the Earth.
-The Vostok 1 capsule was designed to carry a single cosmonaut and the entire mission was controlled by either automatic systems or by ground control.
-The orbital spaceflight consisted of a single orbit around Earth which skimmed the upper atmosphere at 169 kilometers (91 nautical miles) at its lowest point.
-Gagarin parachuted to the ground separately from his capsule after ejecting at 7 km (23,000 ft) altitude.
-The entire flight took 1 hour 48 minutes from launch to landing.
+On April 12, 1961, the Soviet Union launched Vostok 1, the world's first manned space mission.
+Cosmonaut Yuri Gagarin, the pilot of Vostok 1, became the first human to achieve orbital velocity and complete a full orbit around the Earth.
+The Vostok 1 capsule was designed to accommodate a single cosmonaut, and the mission was controlled by either automatic systems or ground control.
+The orbital flight involved a single orbit around the Earth, reaching a minimum altitude of 169 kilometers (91 nautical miles) in the upper atmosphere.
+Gagarin ejected from the capsule at an altitude of 7 kilometers (23,000 feet) and parachuted separately to the ground.
+The entire mission lasted 1 hour and 48 minutes from launch to landing.

-Vostok 1 Kniga cover with black Moscow postmark 12 April 1961, signed by Yuri Gagarin on a KNIGA cover.
+A Vostok 1 KNIGA cover featuring a black Moscow postmark dated April 12, 1961, signed by Yuri Gagarin.

 Photo signed by Yuri Gagarin.